Introduction: Why This Painting Matters to This Day

 More than a century later, Portrait of Madame X is admired for the very qualities that were condemned back in its time.
 It speaks about much greater themes that have transcended beyond its own time:

-• Confidence and Identity: Madame Gautreau is portrayed as self-possessed and unapologetically herself, a bold statement of autonomy for the women of that era.
+• Confidence and Identity: Madame Gautreau is portrayed as self-possessed.
+She is unapologetically herself.
+This portrayal is a bold statement of autonomy for the women of that era.

-• Beauty and Social Norms: The painting invites us to re-evaluate what is considered beauty and how it is policed by society.
+• Beauty and Social Norms: The painting invites us to re-evaluate what is considered beauty.
+It challenges us to consider how beauty is policed by society.
 Once viewed as scandalous, now considered tasteful.

 • Art as a Catalyst for Conversation: The painting reminds us that genuine art is not always comforting.
-It interrupts, irritates, and is subject to multiple interpretations.
+It interrupts, irritates, and is prone to multiple interpretations.

 Nicole Kidman by Steven Meisel, 1999

-Even in present times, the resonance of this impact runs through the vein of contemporary culture.
-In 1999, actress Nicole Kidman posed in a recreation of the image for the camera of Steven Meisel-a tribute to the longevity of the portrait and the continued intrigue of its subject.
+Even in current times, the resonance of this impact runs through the vein of contemporary culture.
+In 1999, actress Nicole Kidman posed in a recreation of the image.
+This was for the camera of Steven Meisel.
+It was a tribute to the longevity of the portrait.
+It also celebrated the continued intrigue of its theme.

 Portrait of Madame X by John Singer Sargent